 Virtualization is not cloud computing, as some people assume.
 However, cloud computing is a fundamental technology.
 Cloud computing and virtualization are based on similar ideas and principles yet are distinct from one another.

-In short, virtualization can make a resource act just like many, whereas cloud computing allows several users to use a single resource pool.
+In short, virtualization can make a resource act just like many, whereas cloud strategy services allow several users to use a single resource pool.

 A single physical server may be virtualized and can become several virtual machines, primarily separate hardware with lots of processor, memory, storage, and network capacity.